beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 Problem-solving step: **Carrying Out the Plan**

 Here's a theater class.
-We pass a name to the constructor, but initialize the movies to an empty list.
+We pass a name to the constructor but initialize the movies to an empty list.
 We can fill them in later.

 ``` {.py .numberLines}